dotnet/designs/accepted/2021/winforms/streamline-application-bootstrap.md

     -           Application.SetHighDpiMode(HighDpiMode.SystemAware);    // ApplicationHighDpiMode='' or SystemAware

     -           Application.SetDefaultFont(new Font(....));             // New in .NET 6.0 Preview5
-    -                                                                   //    ApplicationFont='' -> Control.DefaultFont
+    -                                                                   //    ApplicationDefaultFont='' -> Control.DefaultFont

                 Application.Run(new MainForm());
            }